davedls/HANDAVis/README.md

-# HANDAVIS 🚨
+# HANDAVis 🚨

 ## A Community-Based, Real-Time Emergency Response Platform for Western Visayas

-HANDAVIS is a *comprehensive, multi-portal emergency response system* designed to enhance disaster preparedness, response coordination, and public safety across *Western Visayas*.
+HANDAVis (HANDA + Visayas) is a *comprehensive, multi-portal emergency response system* designed to enhance disaster preparedness, response coordination, and public safety across *Western Visayas*.
 It integrates *real-time data, intelligent routing, AI-driven assistance, and community collaboration* into a single, unified platform.

 The system is engineered to reduce response time, improve situational awareness, and empower both citizens and authorities to act quickly and effectively during emergencies.